12Ricky0/snake-game/README.md

 ## Customization

-You can customize the game by modifying the `snake_game.py` file.
+You can customize the game by modifying the `main.py` file.
 Some options to explore:

 - **Game Speed**: Adjust the game speed by changing the `speed` variable.
 - **Screen Size**: Modify the screen width and height by changing the `width` and `height` variables.
 - **Colors**: Change the colors of the snake, food, and background.

+**You can also run the file `turtle_race.py`:**
+This is a demo race game where yours

 ## Contributing